Corner Coffee Store is reader-supported. When you buy through links on our site, we may earn a commission. Learn more.

 Mazagran in France

 Upon returning to France, many of the soldiers brought back the version of the mazagran that they remembered, and it started becoming popular in Paris and other parts of France.
 Eventually, in the 1950s, other iced coffee drinks were invented and started to overshadow the original iced coffee.
-Today, mazagran is not very common, except as a summertime drink in Portugal.
+Today, mazagran isn't very common, except as a summertime drink in Portugal.

 The Modern Iced Coffee